douglas-gibbons/douglas-gibbons.github.io/_posts/2017-07-11-starting-a-company.md

 ## It Starts With a Name

 Naming a company should be easy enough, right?
-It turns out that finding the right domain name for your company is actually fiendishly difficult.
+It turns out that finding the right domain name for your company is actually fiendishly difficult, because they _all_ seem to be taken already.

 If you don't believe me, [give it a go](https://www.godaddy.com/domains/domain-name-search).